 To help ensure long-term success, we approach bariatric surgery with a holistic approach.
 Our bariatric surgeons will:

 - Help you decide which bariatric surgery procedure is right for you

-- Work with you to develop strategies that will enable you to successfully adapt to new eating habits and lifestyle habits
+- Work with you to develop strategies to help you adapt to new eating and lifestyle habits

-- Connect you to the support and resources that will help you achieve your weight loss goals
+- Connect you with support and resources to help you achieve your weight loss goals

 Partnership with Northern Westchester Hospital’s Surgical Weight Loss Program